whitneyburton/portfolios/students/1706-front/robbie-greiner/20170803-robbie-greiner-m1.md

 A project in which we get assigned another classmate's IdeaBox codebase and we are to pivot the application and turn it into a to-do list.
-This involved heavy refactoring and fixing broken functionality, then pivoting to a to-do list with features such as upvoting, filtering my importance and hiding read items.
+This involved heavy refactoring and fixing broken functionality, then pivoting to a to-do list with features such as upvoting, filtering by importance and hiding read items.

 Evaluation Scores:
 Data Types: Exceptional